 Recipes of Coos River

-Recipes of Coos River: Summer on the South Fork
+Recipes from Coos River: Summer on the South Fork

 is the title we chose for your cookbook.